P1sec/pycrate/README.md

 It is also supporting alternative Python engine such as [pypy](http://pypy.org/), [nuitka](http://nuitka.net/) or [Cython](https://cython.org/).
-It is regularly tested both on Linux and Windows, and should actually work on any operating system which has [r|d]ecent Python support (as in 2017).
+It is regularly tested both on Linux and Windows, and should actually work on any operating system which has [r|d]ecent Python support (as in 2017, 2018 and more...).

 Dependencies
 ------------

 Currently none.
-Only the Python builtins and few internal modules of Python (e.g. os, system, re) are required for most of the features.
+Only the Python builtins and few internal modules of Python (e.g. os, system, re, struct) are required for most of the features.
 The json internal module is required for supporting the JSON API.

 The pycrate_mobile/TS24301_EMM module uses CryptoMobile as optional dependency